|PHOTO: Mental Health First Aid is available

 For more information, visit www.edward.org/mentalhealthfirstaid.

-It’s easy to tell when someone is choking or unable to breathe, but what does depression look like?
+It's easy to tell when someone is choking or unable to breath, but what does depression look like?
 Have you met someone experiencing suicidal thoughts?
 To equip the public with the skills needed to help people in a mental health crisis, Linden Oaks is offering an innovative public education program, Mental Health First Aid.
-Join Barry Groesch, Mental Health First Aid Community Liaison for Linden Oaks Hospital at Edward as he discusses the potential warning signs and risk factors, action plan, and resources available to help someone.
-This is a condensed version of the 12-hour program.
-Call (630) 527-6363 for more information and to register for this free program.